The Full Nelson

 The irony here is that Ontario hydro ratepayers are ultimately funding the Nation Rise purchase by Axium— let’s say it represents a quarter of that $860-million plus a healthy profit over 20 years — with the buyer being rooted in a province also known for making the best, most reliable and affordable ‘green’ energy going — tried-and-true hydroelectric.
 Critics of Ontario’s now largely wound-up wind and solar spending spree have long complained Ontario would have been further ahead to source more power from that other ‘Quebec Inc.’ power player, Hydro Quebec.
 Rather, hundreds of millions of dollars will instead flow into the coffers at Axium and its minority partner EDPR over the next two decades, for fewer megawatts of electricity only supplied when the wind blows.
 ‘Ontario Inc.’ can hardly claim smug superiority over ‘Quebec Inc.’ by fostering deals like that.

-There are further layers of irony surrounding the local project, now the subject of a desperate last appeal to Ontario’s energy minister by North Stormont’s Concerned Citizens’ group.
+There are further layers of irony surrounding the local project, now the subject of a desperate last appeal to Ontario’s environment minister by North Stormont’s Concerned Citizens’ group.
 Nation Rise remains the only Ontario wind project slated to break ground in a municipality that is both an unwilling host and, perhaps most ironically, in a riding held by the Ford Conservatives.
 Stormont-Dundas-South Glengarry MPP Jim McDonell stands alone among his caucus colleagues in having to tell his opposed constituents that their wind project must go ahead.
 And the Ford government, broadly speaking, seems to be treating the coming project in McDonell’s district as something like the exception that proves the rule of their actual policy.

 Incidentally, a spokesperson for Energy, Northern Affairs and Mines Minister Greg Rickford has echoed McDonell’s talking points on the subject, confirming for NVN last month that Nation Rise “can’t be cancelled” — and that’s none too hopeful a harbinger for the concerned citizens’ recently submitted appeal to the minister.
 “The Nation Rise Project, like many industrial wind farms across rural Ontario, was a project forced upon the people of North Stormont by the previous Wynne government,” Rickford’s press secretary Sydney Stonier wrote in a Jan.
 28 email.
 “We have taken action to prevent this from ever happening again, by restoring power to municipalities to stop large projects like Nation Rise that lack community support.
 This power was stripped away from municipalities through the Green Energy Act, which was repealed by our government last fall.